What does a Mechanical Engineer do?

 Responsibilities:

-- Design and develop mechanical systems, components, and products.
+- Design and develop mechanical components, systems, and products using CAD software.

-- Oversee the manufacturing process to ensure quality and adherence to specifications.
+- Oversee the manufacturing process to ensure adherence to design specifications and quality standards.

 Qualifications